Content

 Abnormal hormone levels.
 This includes changes in levels of prolactin, luteinizing hormone, and thyroid-stimulating hormone.

 Low levels of serotonin.
-This neurotransmitter is involved in regulating moods and feelings, and possibly delaying ejaculation.
+This neurotransmitter is involved in regulating moods and feelings, and possibly in delaying ejaculation.

 Infections.
 Infections and/or inflammation that affect the prostate or urethra may contribute to PE.